insitech-international/qode-clarity/backend/code_clarity_fastapi/data/solution_bank/Algorithms_and_Data_Structures/Greedy_Algorithms/Activity_Selection/711_Job_Sequencing_with_Deadlines.md

 Problem Domain Specificity: This refers to the specific area where GAs are used.
 E.g: Activity Selection, Task Sheduling - This category of GA deal with scheduling tasks.

-This problem (Question id: 7121) is a classical example of an Activity Selection problem and fits the GA approach for a few reasons:
+This problem is a classical example of an Activity Selection problem and fits the GA approach for a few reasons:

 Optimal Substructure: You can break down the problem into smaller parts, solving each part step by step.
 Greedy Choice Property: At each step, you can make a choice that seems best at the moment, without worrying about future consequences.